 FMLA leave is available if an employee needs time off to:

 In Nevada, employees may take up to 12 weeks of leave in a 12-month period for a serious health condition, bonding with a new child, or qualifying exigencies.
 This leave is available every 12 months, as long as the employee continues to meet the eligibility requirements explained above.

 Employees may take up to 26 weeks of leave in a single 12-month period for military caregiver leave.
 However, this is a per-injury, per-service member entitlement.
 Unless the same family member is injured again, or another family member suffers an injury while on active duty, an employee may not take additional leave for this purpose.

 Employees are entitled to continue their health insurance while on leave, at the same cost they must pay while working.
 FMLA leave is unpaid, but employees may be allowed (or required) to use their accrued paid leave during FMLA leave.

 When an employee's FMLA leave ends, the employee is entitled to be reinstated to the same or an equivalent position, with a few exceptions.

-Nevada employers may not fire, or threaten to fire, an employee because the employee attends a conference requested by an administrator of his or her child’s school, or because the employee is notified, during work hours or an emergency regarding the child.
+Under Nevada law, employers may not fire, or threaten to fire, an employee because the employee attends a conference requested by an administrator of his or her child's school, or because the employee is notified, during work hours or an emergency regarding the child.